nragland37/star-wars-fansite/README.md

 # <p align="center">  A long time ago in a 🌌 galaxy far, far away... </p>

-This Star Wars Fan-site is a Term-Project from a Web Development class at Webster University.
+This Star Wars fansite is a Term-Project from a Web Development class at Webster University.
 In fact, this is the first website I had ever developed!
 It was created using *HTML*, *CSS*, and a bit of *JavaScript*.
 The website is *exclusively* about the Star Wars films written by George Lucas.

 Below, are video snippets showcasing this websites *functionality* and *usability*.